Deborah Remington, Saratoga, 1972, oil on canvas, 91 x 87 inches. Image courtesy of the Deborah Remington Charitable Trust for the Visual Arts.

 Since her passing in 2010, Remington’s paintings and drawings have been regularly included in major solo and group exhibitions in New York and Los Angeles, as well as Berlin, where a solo exhibition of her gestural work from the 1990s was exhibited at Kimmerich Gallery in 2018.
 Her work has also been featured in groundbreaking exhibitions such as the Denver Art Museum’s Women of Abstract Expressionism in 2016.
 Throughout her career Remington was the recipient of numerous grants and awards including a Guggenheim Fellowship (1984), a National Endowment for the Arts Fellowship (1979), and a Tamarind Fellowship (1973), among others.
 She was elected to the National Academy of Design in 1999 and received a Pollock-Krasner Foundation Grant that same year.

-Deborah Remington: A Survey is curated by Nancy Lim in collaboration with the Deborah Remington Charitable Trust for the Visual Arts, New York, NY. https://deborahremington.com.
+Deborah Remington: Kaleidoscopic Vision is curated by Nancy Lim in collaboration with the Deborah Remington Charitable Trust for the Visual Arts, New York, NY. https://deborahremington.com.